biolink/biolink-model/docs/index.md

  * [PercentageFrequencyValue](types/PercentageFrequencyValue.md)  ([Double](types/Double.md))
  * [PredicateType](types/PredicateType.md)  ([Uriorcurie](types/Uriorcurie.md))  - A CURIE from the biolink related_to hierarchy.
 For example, biolink:related_to, biolink:causes, biolink:treats.
  * [Quotient](types/Quotient.md)  ([Double](types/Double.md))
+ * [Sparqlpath](types/Sparqlpath.md)  (**str**)  - A string encoding a SPARQL Property Path.
+The value of the string MUST conform to SPARQL syntax and SHOULD dereference to zero or more valid objects within the current instance document when encoded as RDF.
  * [String](types/String.md)  (**str**)  - A character string
  * [SymbolType](types/SymbolType.md)  ([String](types/String.md))
  * [Time](types/Time.md)  (**XSDTime**)  - A time object represents a (local) time of day, independent of any particular day